etrenholm/another-tech-blog/README.md

 * Created GitHub Repository with a unique name.
 * Pushed first commit of files into the new Repo using Git.
 * Organized folder and file directory structure.
-* Installed Express, Sequelize, MySQL, Dotenv, Handlebars, and bcrypt
+* Installed Express, Sequelize, MySQL, Dotenv, Handlebars, express-session and bcrypt
 * Imported Sequelize connection and synced database

 ### STEP 2. - SETUP MODELS